geoarrow/geoarrow/format.md

 An array of coordinates may also be represented by a single array of interleaved coordinates. `n_dim` can be 2, 3, or 4 depending on the dimensionality of the geometries, and the field name of the list should be "xy", "xyz" or "xyzm", reflecting the dimensionality.
-Compared to the `Struct` representation of a coordinate array, this representation may provide better performance for some operations and/or provide better compatibility with the memory layout of existing libraries.

 #### Point